Command-Line X12 EDI Converter

-The output for 837/835 conversion is easy to understand and requires no EDI knowledge.
-You can see examples of the CSV output here
+The output is easy to understand and requires no EDI knowledge.

 The conversion is performed locally on your machine; your data never leaves your network.

-• Download and install Java.
+• Download and install Java from the Oracle website.
+You can also use OpenJDK.
 Java 17 or higher is required.
-You can also install OpenJDK using a package manager on Linux or macOS.
-Once you install Java, verify the Java’s version by running java -version command from the terminal/command line windown.
+You can also install Java using sdkman or a package manager on Linux or macOS.
+Once you install Java verify the Java’s version by running java -version command from the command line window/terminal.

-• Download the converter (as a zip file) from this link
+• Download the zip file with the converter from this link.

 You need a license key to run the converter.
 Request your trial license key here.

-Run ediconvert -V to view the license information.
+Run ediconvert -V to view license and version information.

 Running the Converter